expressly/expressly-plugin-sdk-dotnet-core/README.md

 ## Configuration
 In order to use the Expressly .NET SDK with your application, you will need to first configure your application.
 By default, the SDK will attempt to look for Expressly-specific settings in your application's **web.config** file.

+# Implementation

+Make sure to create an Implementation of the IMerchantProvider interface, this is necessary for the plugin to communicate with your own logic.

+The ExpresslyProvider class gives you methods to talk directly to our back end.

+Make sure to publish ExpresslyRouter, this exposes the necessary endpoints for our back end to talk to.

+Finally, configure your application. (details below)

 # Expressly Config Settings